Sentencing In Criminal Cases In Los Angeles

 - Is The Sentencing Hearing Different For Misdemeanors And Felonies?

-- What Actually Happens At A Sentencing Hearing In LA County?
+- What Happens At A Sentencing Hearing In Los Angeles County?

 - Will Any Witnesses Be Allowed To Speak At My Sentencing Hearing?